 On January 10, 1928 Minnie Buckingham Harper (R-McDowell) was appointed to succeed her late husband in the West Virginia House of Delegates, becoming the first African-American woman to serve in a legislative body in the United States.
 Harper was appointed by Governor Howard Gore to fill the vacancy caused by the death of her husband, E. Howard Harper.

-Prior to her husband’s passing, Minnie Harper had been a housewife.
+Prior to her husband’s passing, Minnie Harper had been a housewife in Keystone.
 She did not run in the state legislative elections held later that year.